-Like all other people, are you also concerned with do German Shepherds have webbed feet?
+Like all other people, are you also concerned with the question, “Do German Shepherds have webbed feet?”
+Is it normal?
 German Shepherd with webbed feet.
-Normal or Not?
+Normal or not?

 Aquatic animals or dogs usually have webbed feet, and it is found predominantly in retrievers.
 What if German Shepherds also have webbed feet?
 Do webbed feet pose any serious health problems in German Shepherds?